Wednesday, May 16, 2012

 A204(a): In Search of Findability

-Ed Dale, Search Services Manager, EY Knowledge, Ernst & Young, LLP
+Ed Dale, Search Services Manager, EY Knowledge, EY

 Findability is a term that defines how easily information can be retrieved from a system through navigation or search.
 By improving findability, we improve the speed of retrieval for the content. learn about an ongoing process within Ernst & Young to improve findability.